Expand description

 always send a specific Enum and then handling it with a big match

-statement This create makes heavily use of async
+statement This create makes heavily use of async, except for send

 which returns always directly.